Advancing Academic Advising Project

 3. Significantly involving UTM community stakeholders to support enhancement activities.

-The first phase of the project, focused on identifying a goal state for UTM’s academic advising program and recommendations for advancing to that state, began in the Fall of 2023 and will culminate in a report delivered to University leadership in the summer of 2024.
+The first phase of the project, focused on identifying a goal state for UTM’s academic advising program and recommendations for advancing to that state, began in the fall of 2023 and culminated in the 3AP Recommendations Sub-Project Final Report being delivered to university leadership in the summer of 2024.

 Executive Steering Committee